alexs2112/MonoRogue/UserManual.md

 <summary>Warden</summary>
 Holds the golden key and guards the exit of the dungeon.
 When he sees you he can alert nearby dungeon enemies of your location, drawing them to stop your escape.
 </details>

+## Known Bugs
+Occasionally the soundtrack will go silent when it changes songs.
+This can be fixed by entering a menu with `esc` before returning to the main game screen.

 ## Credits:
 Developed by myself, Urist2112. https://urist2112.itch.io